DrTomasAragon/cdph/README.md

 [^diblog]: Tomas Aragon (2021).
 Decision intelligence: An Introduction.
 Available from: [https://drtomasaragon.github.io/posts/2021-03-13-decision-intelligence01/](https://drtomasaragon.github.io/posts/2021-03-13-decision-intelligence01/)

-Decision intelligence is using ethics, science, and technology to improve individual and team decisions for finding and solving problems, and achieving objectives and key results in challenging, including VUCA,[^1] environments.
+Decision intelligence is using ethics, science, and technology to improve individual and team decisions for finding and solving problems, and achieving objectives and key results in challenging, including VUCA,[^1] environments (Figure 1).

 ![Decision Intelligence](img_di_venn.png)